Evaluative thinking with rubber numbers Part 2: Break-even analysis and rubrics

 That’s a lot quicker than a full CBA, using very limited data – and it could provide us with enough information to support a sound judgement.
 For example, if the program is working with 10,000 people each year, and we have a survey indicating that more than 50% of them are experiencing some positive changes that they attribute to the program, this would suggest the program has a very good prospect of creating more value than it consumes (even after allowing for some optimism bias, 5,000 people is well ahead of the 50 needed to break even).

 You can use a rubric to help judge the break-even potential on a transparent basis.
-For example, you could rate break-even prospects as:
+For example, you could rate break-even prospects using a rubric like this:

 Here are a couple of examples: